loopedautomation/editor-themes/README.md

 uv run watch.py
 ```

 Keep the watcher running while you edit files in `src/templates/` or `src/themes/`.
-Generated JSON files appear in `themes/` and are ready for testing in VS Code.
+Generated JSON files appear in `code/` or `zed/themes/` and are ready for testing in your editor.

 ## Testing in VS Code